tangellapelly/re-Invent/GameDay.md

 And now for a bit of fun!
 On the top right of the dashboard, click Build.
 This will initialize your chatbot and allow you to begin testing it.
 A chat widget should pop up on the right side of the screen.
 Try it out!

-![alt text](screenshots/step11.png "Building and testing the bot")
+![alt text](screenshots/step11.png "Building and testing the bot") Awesome, our Lex chatbot is almost ready to go.
+Our next step is to attach a Lambda function to it.

+Lambda will simply receive the slots and their values and return them in a way that Lex understands

+## Step 2: Deploy a Lambda Function